gregsaun/bear_extruder_and_x_axis/README.md

 ### Already implemented

-1. Extruder motor is closer by 4mm to X rods to avoid vibration
+1. Extruder motor is closer by 5mm to X rods to avoid vibration
 1. Extruder is lighter
 1. Perfect filament path (check [this issue](https://github.com/prusa3d/Original-Prusa-i3/issues/51))
+1. Self-centring of motor to get a perfect position of Bondtech drive gear
 1. Ventilation of hotend sink as been highly improved
 1. Perfect belt alignment (top and bottom of belts are parallel)
 1. X ends have been beefed up